icons8/lunacy-docs/docs/export.md

 ## Exporting single and multiple objects

-To export a single object (grouped objects and symbol instances are also viewed as single objects), proceed as follows:
+To export a single object (grouped objects and component instances are also viewed as single objects), proceed as follows:

 1. Select the object that you want to export.
 2. In the Inspector, scroll down to the export section.